bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 But it does exist.
 It is possible.

-Speaker 3: 01:45:15
+Jumar: 01:45:15

 I don't suppose you can make a mini computer out of a fully homomorphic interface.

-Speaker 1: 01:45:22
+Speaker(Samir): 01:45:22

 No, you absolutely can.
 In fact, people are working on it for roll-ups and stuff.
 Yeah, it's possible.

-Speaker 3: 01:45:30
+Jumar: 01:45:30

 If I may ask Fabrizio, is that implementable in lookup tables and FPGAs and stuff?

-Speaker 1: 01:45:40
+Speaker(Samir): 01:45:40

 Yeah, it's not that amenable to hardware acceleration.

-Speaker 7: 01:45:44
+Fabrizio: 01:45:44

 You preceded me with the question I was going to ask.
 If the implementation on FBAs or ASICs could constitute a significant improvement.

-Speaker 0: 01:45:58

-It's a

-Speaker 1: 01:45:58
+Speaker(Samir): 01:45:58

-great question.
+It's a great question.
 So we've actually tried GPUs and GPUs are really well suited for this.
 NVIDIA actually has like an instruction set extension and a library that they put out that helps you do this.
 So It's not, I think they might have, yeah, I don't know what the status of it is, but they are thinking about this.

 ASICs and FPGAs are kind of not very useful because you need, what you need is, you need a fairly significant amount of memory because the database needs to fit in memory.
 And GPUs have a lot of effort invested in really, really good memory access, right?
 So, actually, GPUs are kind of optimal.
 We tried it.

 At the time, GPUs were really expensive.
 So, we actually, it didn't become cost effective.
 It was it was cool.